What is SEO (Search Engine Optimization): the complete guide to reach top Google results

 So now that you’ve read our complete SEO guide, you’re ready to optimize your site and reach the top results on Google!

-Our goal here has been to explain the main SEO concepts and the factors that will have the
+Our goal here has been to explain the main SEO concepts and the factors that will have the strongest influence on your SERP position.

 If you still have any questions or would like to give us feedback on our material, leave a comment below!